7 Best TENS Units of 2026

 Cons

-- Requires a smartphone to operate — no physical controls exist on the device itself
+- App required to operate — there are no physical buttons on the host units

 How to Choose the Best TENS Unit